sydseter/dungeons-and-daemons/CONTRIBUTING.md

 - A good idea would be to go to https://dungeonsanddaemons.org/games when you click on a game, each game will be labeled: ready, w.i.p, r.i.p or help wanted.
 These labels tells you how you may proceede contributing to the game.

 Some of the games that got created where storytelling/storybook games.
-These games were created using yaml and you may simply change the yaml under [characters](characters), [games](games), [rules](rules), [images](images).
-Keep in mind that when adding images to [images](images), you should also add images to [static/images](images/images). [images](images) is to be able to easily maintain and see how the game is like using yaml and [static/images](images/images) is to publish the images on the server.
-With time, we will make sure you only need to add images to [images](images).
-If you want to help with that, you are more then welcome.
+These games were created using yaml and you may simply change the yaml under [characters](characters), [games](games), [rules](rules), [static/images](images).
+Keep in mind that when adding content please add it into the game's respective folder under the main folders above.
+This way, your game will be made available correctly online.

 <img src="static/images/help.svg" width="100rem" />